 - Strong communication and conflict-resolution abilities

-- Once trained and licensed, apply to firms specializing in executive protection, such as Elite Security Specialists.
-Many firms are looking for professionals with the right combination of skills, experience, and dedication.
+Once trained and licensed, apply to firms specializing in elite close protection teams.
+Many firms, such as Elite Protection International, are looking for professionals with the right combination of skills, experience, and dedication to join their ranks.